 When getting prequalified for a loan, be sure to read the fine print to find out if the lender will perform a “soft” or “hard” credit report inquiry.
 A soft inquiry will not harm your credit score, but a hard inquiry can.
 Many lenders will prequalify you without affecting your credit score, but it’s a good idea to verify this before moving forward with the process.

 It’s important to understand that prequalification isn’t a guarantee that you’ll get the loan terms and amount offered to you later.
 Your final interest rate, loan term, and amount will be presented after you’ve finished the application or preapproval process.

-Lender performs a soft credit inquiry that doesn’t impact your credit score
+Lender performs a soft credit inquiry that doesn’t affect your credit score.

-Lender performs a hard credit inquiry that does impact your credit score
+Lender performs a hard credit inquiry that does affect your credit score.

 Usually preapproval is a more rigorous process.
 With prequalification, you provide the information, the lender does a quick credit check to verify you meet the minimum requirements, and you’re offered potential loan terms.
 Once you agree, then you start the application or preapproval process.